Eleventh GFMD Summit Meeting

 This Summit is a paperless meeting.
-Therefore all delegates are requested to bring their own electronic devices, such as smartphones, tablets or laptops and to download the GFMD Mobile App onto their devices before the conference.
-The link to download the App will be communicated in the next an upcoming version of the Logistics Note.
+Therefore all delegates are requested to bring their own electronic devices, such as smartphones, tablets or laptops and to download the GFMD Mobile App (free of charge) onto their devices before the conference.
+Participants may download the app using the following links:Android | iOS.

 An official dinner will be hosted by the Moroccan Co-Chair on the evening of 5 December 2018.

 A dinner reception will be hosted by the German Co-Chair on the evening of 6 December 2018.

 For planning purposes, delegates will be requested to indicate their participation (or non-participation) in both dinners when they register for the GFMD Summit.